muratk5n/thirdwave/en/index.md

+"@Hypx@mastodon.social

+Ford Is Getting Serious About Hydrogen Fuel Cell Technology For Super Duty Trucks"

+---

+Reuters: "Japan is to revise its hydrogen strategy by the end of May with an ambitious target to boost annual supply to 12 million tonnes by 2040, the industry ministry said on Tuesday, as competition increases in the global market for the fuel"

+---

 Politico: "[I]n 1792, Congress passed the Post Office Act.
 Publishers would be charged 1 cent for most newspapers and 1.5 cents for those traveling more than 100 miles.
 This amounted to an enormous